asmaa-sherif/Vacation-Tracking-System/README.md

 # Vacation-Tracking-System

-The Vacation Sysytem Idea is presented in the Object Oriented Analysis And Design textbook(https://www.oreilly.com/library/view/object-oriented-analysis-and/9780201895513/), 3rd edition.
-I worked on designing the system workflow and defining its use cases in detail including Flow diagrams, Sequence diagram, and ERD diagrams.
+The Vacation System Idea is presented in <a href="https://www.oreilly.com/library/view/object-oriented-analysis-and/9780201895513/" style="text-decoration:none; font-weight:bold;">The Object Oriented Analysis And Design textbook, 3rd edition.</a> I worked on designing the system workflow and defining its use cases in detail including Flow diagrams, Sequence diagram, and ERD diagrams.

 ---